-In this article, we explore the concept of creative marketing across digital channels, review its importance and learn how to measure it.
+In this article, we explore this concept across digital channels, review its importance and learn how to measure it.
 We’ll also aim to understand how it works alongside your traditional methods to effectively target your audience and ensure your team is equipped with all it needs for success.

-We will discuss the following in this guide to creative marketing:
+We will discuss the following in this guide:

 - What is creative marketing?

 - Why is creative marketing important?

 - How can you equip a brand for successful creative content marketing?

 Creative marketing is a combination of things.
 It includes establishing and understanding your brand, knowing what your audience wants and needs, plus connecting with the audience’s emotions.

 Therefore, to hit the sweet spot of this kind of marketing, your business needs to align with your brand and marketing efforts to skyrocket success.